Oumasabrin/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv [[:upper]]* :moves all files beginning with an uppercase letter. rm *~ : delete all files that end with ~ mkdir -p :create a directory ,the option -p ensure that the parent directories are also created if they don't exist.
+mv [[:upper]]* :moves all files beginning with an uppercase letter. rm *~ : delete all files that end with ~ mkdir -p :create a directory ,the option -p ensure that the parent directories are also created if they don't exist. ls -ampvX:list files seperated with commas including hidden files and more.